Prevent slips, trips and falls

 We have lots of services below that can help you keep safe.

-Care Connect is the 24 hour emergency contact service that provides our alarm service.
+Care Connect - our community alarm service is the 24 hour emergency contact service that provides our alarm service.
 The alarms can help you to call for help if you have an accident or fall at home.
 They help you feel safer at home, and remain independent for longer.
 They can also offer peace of mind to your family and friends.

 Avoiding a fall